 Up to an aggregate of 3,687,500 shares of Class A Common Stock may be issued under the Employee Equity Incentive Plan.
-At March 31, 2003, there were approximately 970,250 shares of Class A Common Stock available for grant under the Employee Equity Incentive Plan and as of March 26, 2004, there were approximately 672,600 shares of Class A Common Stock available for grant under such Plan.
+As of March 7, 2005, there were approximately 543,000 shares of Class A Common Stock available for grant under the Employee Equity Incentive Plan.